-Emergency Medical Services (EMS) are a core function provided by VRFA to its residents and the pandemic had a direct effect on VRFA operations.
-While there was not a material increase in the EMS call volume during 2020, VRFA incurred unanticipated costs for staffing, personal protective equipment, and supplies necessary to mitigate the effects of COVID-19 on our personnel and clients served.
+Emergency Medical Services (EMS) are a core function provided by VRFA to its residents and the pandemic had a direct effect on VRFA operations in 2021.
+VRFA incurred unanticipated costs for staffing, personal protective equipment, and supplies necessary to mitigate the effects of COVID-19 on our personnel and clients served.